giacomodandolo/Primi_Composti_Analysis/README.md

-# primi_composti
+# Primi Composti
-Simulation code for the analysis of the game "Primi Composti" by Lucio Murrone, for the course of Game Theory and Strategic Behavior A.Y.
+This repository serves to simulate code for the analysis of the game "Primi Composti" by Lucio Murrone, for the course of Game Theory and Strategic Behavior A.Y.
 25/26 in the University of Padua.